 David is now a Donald Menzel fellow at the Harvard College Observatory, where the HEK project servers perform round the clock automated searches for exomoons.

 visit david’s website

-Co-Investigator: Asst.
+Co-Investigator: Assoc.
 Prof. Gáspár Bakos

+Assoc.
 Prof. Bakos of Princeton University founded the HATNet project (Hungarian Automated Telescope NETwork), which is one the most successful transiting planet hunting surveys to date.
 Gáspár’s expertise range from instrumentation, to programming, from observations to theory and we are fortunate to have these talents for HEK.

 visit gáspár’s website

 Dr. Lars Buchhave, based at the Neils Bohr Institute in Copenhagen, obtains stellar spectra for the HEK project as well as his own projects.
 These spectra are then used to refine the stellar parameters and look for the stellar wobble caused by the presence of a planet.
 By combining this data with the Kepler photometry, HEK can not only confirm candidates, but also dynamically measure the masses and radii of the entire system.